Curriculum

 Crowden is committed to creating a diverse environment, and we value our inclusive community of students, parents, and faculty and staff of all backgrounds.
 Together, we celebrate our many differences and unite in our shared love of music of all kinds and origins.

-The Crowden School is growing!» Announcing Kindergarten starting Fall 2025
+The Crowden School is growing» Announcing Kindergarten!

 Scroll to Top